• Skip to primary navigation

 My Water Glassed Egg Yolks Break Really Easily

 I have found this to be the case as well.
-Some of the water seems to get through into the egg while the lime is hardening it - this can water log the egg and cause the yolk to break.
-If you water glass FRESH eggs that still have the bloom in tact, this shouldn't happen as much.
+If the eggs are older, some of the water seems to get through into the egg while the lime is hardening it – this can waterlog the egg and cause the yolk to break.
+If you water glass FRESH eggs (1-2 days old) that still have the bloom intact, this doesn’t happen as long as the eggs are stored at a cool temperature.
+Learn more about avoiding issues with your water glassed eggs here!

 water glassed Eggs in a glass jar with a bag of lime powder next to the jar